-In its filing with the Commission, the self-regulatory organization included statements concerning the purpose of, and basis for, the proposed rule change and discussed any comments it received on the proposed rule change.
-The text of those statements may be examined at the places specified in Item III below.
-The Exchange has prepared summaries, set forth in sections A, B, and C below, of the most significant parts of such statements.
+In its filing with the Commission, NASDAQ included statements concerning the purpose of and basis for the proposed rule change and discussed any comments it received on the proposed rule change.
+The text of these statements may be examined at the places specified in Item III below.
+NASDAQ has prepared summaries, set forth in Sections A, B, and C below, of the most significant aspects of such statements.